-Chimney breasts and fireplaces Repair category 1 Notes There is a fireplace installed within the property incorporating a modern living flame gas fire.
-It should be emphasised that the flues were not checked or appliance tested.
+Chimney breasts and fireplaces

+Repair category 1

+Notes The gas fire was not tested.
+A copy of servicing history documentation should be obtained prior to purchase.
+This is assumed to be in order.
 All other original fireplaces have been sealed and we assume adequately vented.

 Internal decorations

 Repair category 1

-Notes The property appears in fair decorative condition consistent with age although it is recognised that on taking occupancy home owners may consider redecoration.
+Notes The property appears in fair decorative order although it is recognised that on taking occupancy home owners may consider redecoration.

 Cellars

 Repair category -

-Notes NOT APPLICABLE
+Notes Not applicable.

 Electricity

 Repair category 1

 Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-We have been informed ty the vendor that a full rewire was conducted in 2016, however we understand that no documentation is available.
+We have been informed by the Vendor that electrical works have been completed in 2024, including a new fuse box installation.
+All necessary documentation and guarantees should be made available